 This is considered to be a crucial stage for human development since it shapes our entire life.
-Denial of education at this stage will lead to dented physical, emotional, and mental growth.
-SHAPE particularly provides care and support for the underprivileged Indian rural children of this age group through games, arts, and other educational leisure activities.
+Denial of education at this stage can lead to impaired physical, emotional, and mental growth.
+SHAPE provides care and support for the underprivileged Indian rural children of this age group through games, arts, and other educational leisure activities.
 Thus, children explore their creative sides.

 The following activities are carried out through our Free Literacy Centers:

 - Physical exercise and the provision of supplements to aid in child health development.

 - Value education to impose sharing, teamwork, instigation, and functioning within a group.

 - Letters, songs, numbers, and poems are taught to promote motor functions.